Circaevum/circaevum-dao-phase-1/README.md

 ![Circles Yin-Yang](./images/circles-yinyang-orbit-gray.png)

 (imagine each of the gray circles [YIN] is actually 750 circles stacked on top of each other)

+**Taiji Point**:
+- The Taiji Point is the center of the Yin Yang, and represents the CEO.
+The Taiji Point is the only token that is immune to decay mechanics.

 ## Growth Progressions